GitauHarrison/notes/tags_flask_blog_posts.md

 {% endblock %}

 ```
-The Jinja2 templating engine allows us to loop through the `posts` variable to access a user's details, including what they said and their associated tags.
-Notice that for me to attach relevant tags to each post, I have to loop through the list of each posts' tags as `post.tags`. `tags` is the key used to access the list of tags in each post.
+The Jinja2 templating engine allows us to loop through the `posts` variable, just like we would in Python, to access a user's details, including what they said and their associated tags.
+Notice that for me to attach relevant tags to each post, I have to loop through the list of each post's tags as `post.tags`. `tags` is the key used to access the list of tags in each post.

 ![Display users' posts](/images/tags/display_user_data.png)